pbzona/docs/docs/development/install-java-on-ubuntu-16-04.md

     This package will run an installer for The Oracle JDK 8, which is the current stable release.
 You may also replace `java8` in the package name with `java7` or `java9` to install different versions, although these releases are not recommended for development.

+5. Verify that Java and the Java compiler have been properly installed:

+        java -version
+        javac -version

+    As of this publication, these commands should return the following, respectively:

+        java version "1.8.0_131"
+        Java(TM) SE Runtime Environment (build 1.8.0_131-b11)
+        Java HotSpot(TM) 64-Bit Server VM (build 25.131-b11, mixed mode)

+        javac 1.8.0_131

+6. Since the PPA only provides an installer, and not updates for the JDK itself, you may want to delete it when you're finished in order to keep your repositories organized:

+        sudo add-apt-repository -r ppa:webupd8team/java

 ## Set JAVA_HOME

-1. Many applications use the `JAVA_HOME` environment variable to determine where Java is installed.
-To find your installation location:
+Many applications include code or configuration that references the `JAVA_HOME` environment variable.
+This variable points them to the Java binary file, allowing them to run Java code.

-        which java

-    Copy the output and open the `/etc/environment` file in a text editor.
-Add the following line to the end of the file:

-    {: .file-excerpt}
-    /etc/environment
-    :   ~~~
-        JAVA_HOME=/usr/bin/java
-        ~~~

-    Replace `/usr/bin/java` with the path to the binary you copied previously, if it's different.
-Save and exit the file.
+1. To set the variable for your system:

+        echo "JAVA_HOME=$(which java)" | sudo tee -a /etc/environment

 2. Reload your system's environment variables:

         source /etc/environment

-3. To test whether the variable was set correctly:
+3. Verify the variable was set correctly:

         echo $JAVA_HOME

-    This should return the path to the Java binary.
+    This should return the path to the Java binary, which applications can use when executing commands.

 ## OpenJDK

 The above installation methods allow you to use the Oracle JDK, which is be bound by licensing terms and includes proprietary components.
+If you're not careful, this can pose an issue when developing production applications.

 Fortunately, OpenJDK provides an open-source alternative that is just as easy to install.

 To install OpenJDK:

     sudo apt-get install openjdk-8-jdk

+The installation will provide you with the OpenJDK, which includes a runtime environment and compiler.
+This allows you to develop your own Java applications and run them on your Linode.

+However, if you only need to run applications that you've already downloaded, you can save a bit of disk space by installing the OpenJRE (Java runtime environment):

+    sudo apt-get install openjdk-8-jre

+Note that this is unnecessary if you've installed OpenJDK, since it includes the JRE.

 {: .caution}
 > OpenJDK and Oracle Java are *not* identical.
 There may be licensing, performance, and stability differences, and this should be considered carefully when developing production applications.